Gift Ideas for Foster and Adopted Children

-Let’s face it.
-Holidays and special celebrations can be a lot of fun, but they can also be VERY hard for families of tough kids…especially when it comes to gifts.
 Gift-giving can be a tricky balance for sure.
-At least at my house, if I lean too far in any direction, it doesn’t take long before everyone is stuck smack in the middle of a chaos storm from hell rather than enjoying the magic and sparkle that so many others enjoy during these times.
+At least at my house, if I lean too far in any direction, we run the risk of everyone getting stuck in the middle of a chaos storm from hell rather than enjoying the magic and sparkle of the occasion that so many others get to enjoy.

-I’m a big believer, however, that the joy and fun we once knew and now long for can be restored when we do things our way and do things that work for our family, regardless of what anyone else says or thinks.
+I’m a big believer, however, that the joy and fun we once knew can be restored when we do things our way and do them in a way that works for our family, regardless of what anyone else says or thinks.

 As a result, most games foster a very unhealthy level of competition rather than fun and the pieces are often scattered from here to next year the first time the kids are left to their own devices to play them.
 Most toys (including cars, trucks, baby dolls, and barbies) are either destroyed, traded, abused, or aren’t developmentally appropriate for my kids.
 This has created a lot of stress over the years, too.
 They also lose interest in most toys fairly quickly simply because they don’t know what to do with them.
 They were deprived of play in their early years and to this day still don’t know how to actually play, use a toy, or even how to properly care for what they receive.

-Another big issue we’ve had especially with things like race tracks, art sets, and robotics kits is they are too flimsy to work as advertised or expected.
-That’s always a huge disappointment!
-Furthermore, the kids aren’t able to reassemble them on their own after they’ve been cleaned up and put away after the big day.
+Another big issue we’ve had especially with things like race tracks, pottery sets, and robotics kits is that they are too flimsy to work as advertised or expected.
+They are also too complicated and have too many tiny little pieces involved to be enjoyed by our special needs kids.
+More often than not, they look great in the package, but end up being a huge disappointment for everyone in the end!
+Furthermore, the kids are rarely ever able to assemble them without help and are even less likely to be able to reassemble them or use them correctly once things have been cleaned up and put away after the big day is over.
 Consequently, key pieces end up missing or broken or the item simply goes unused because it’s too frustrating for them to enjoy.